-NOGLSTP has partnered with MentorNet®, the E-Mentoring Network for Diversity in Engineering and Science, to provide on-line mentoring opportunities for its gay, lesbian, bisexual, and transgendered (GLBT) students in the sciences, technology, engineering, and mathematics.
-The NOGLSTP-MentorNet partnership provides NOGLSTP with a national e-mentoring network that unites academic institution, corporate institution, and scientific and technical professional society mentors with GLBT college and graduate students, post-doctoral scholars, and early-career faculty through MentorNet’s award-winning One-on-One Mentoring Programs.
+NOGLSTP has partnered with MentorNet®, the E-Mentoring Network for Diversity in Engineering and Science, to provide on-line mentoring opportunities for its lesbian, gay, bisexual, transgender, and queer students in the sciences, technology, engineering, and mathematics.
+The NOGLSTP-MentorNet partnership provides NOGLSTP with a national e-mentoring network that unites academic institution, corporate institution, and scientific and technical professional society mentors with LGBTQ+ college and graduate students, post-doctoral scholars, and early-career faculty through MentorNet’s award-winning One-on-One Mentoring Programs.
 To participate, protégés must be a NOGLSTP member or a student at a MentorNet participating college or university, while mentors have educational or professional backgrounds in engineering or science.
 In addition to offering traditional one-on-one mentoring through the transition of college student to workforce employee, the NOGLSTP Mentoring Project hopes to help its protégés to answer questions unique to the career-bound LGBT community, such as:

 - If /when to come out in an interview?

 - Should one de-gay one’s life at school or work?

 - Should I join a student or Employee Resource Group or a professional association like NOGLSTP?

 We also hope to help the corporate world to fill its pipeline of potential employees with the next generation of the LGBT community’s best and brightest science and technology candidates.

 Protégés: Get career advice from an LGBTQ+ engineer or scientist!